n1ckDotEXE/final-project-term1/README.md

 # The Coo-Coo Calc

-The Coo-Coo Calc is a calculator application with a twist.
+The Coo-Coo Calc is a calculator website with a twist.
 In addition to calculating functions, it is themeable and has many quirky tricks up its sleeves!

 ### Features include:
 - Adding, Subtracting, Multiplying, and Dividing numbers